Explore Philippines' Island Paradise

 Baler

-Activities: Surfing at Sabang Beach, trekking to Ditumabo Mother Falls, visit historical Museo de Baler.
+Activities: Surfing at Sabang Beach, trekking to Ditumabo Mother Falls, visit Museo de Baler.

 Accommodation: Beachfront resorts, budget-friendly inns.